 Considering the number of the training examples of the five protein kinase families, we performed additional independent tests to investigate whether the unsatisfying prediction performance was caused by overfitting.
 Since overfitting is directly related to the number of training examples, we applied the DeepS2P-Ph model to kinase group CAMK, kinase family AGC/PKC, kinase subfamily CGMC/CDK/CDK5s and protein kinase Other/PLK/PLKs/PLK1, with a data set of 49,831, 40,370, 12,212 and 9,040 training examples, respectively.
-By investigating the relation between the number of training data and whether the unsatisfying prediction performance is caused by overfitting.
+By investigating the relation between the number of training examples and the difference between the training performance and testing performance, we investigated whether the overfitting is caused by a lack of training data and whether the unsatisfying prediction performance is caused by overfitting.
 Note that overfitting is often indicated by strong performance during the training process and weak performance in independent tests.